Sacred Earth Safaris - Kakadu Tours & Kimberley Safaris

 • Alcohol

-Other options for touring in Kangaroo Island include Murray Lagoon (largest lagoon on the island), Island Pure Sheep Dairy, Vivonne Bay, Kangaroo Island Lavender Farm, Parndana Wildlife Park, Pauls Place Wildlife Sanctuary, Cliffords Honey Farm, take a cruise and swim with the dolphins, Raptor Domain Birds of Prey Show, Emu Ridge Eucalyptus Distillery, Cape Borda Lighthouse, various wineries and multiple northern beaches.
+Other options for Kangaroo Island touring Murray Lagoon (largest lagoon on the island), Kangaroo Island Wildlife Park, Cliffords Honey Farm, take a cruise and swim with the dolphins, Raptor Domain Birds of Prey Show, Cape Borda Lighthouse, various wineries and multiple northern beaches.